 Another example of new culture houses in Finland, is Culture House Havis for young adults.
 Havis is operating in multicultural district of Vantaa’s Havukoski and is part of Hyvän arjen rakentajat -program, which is a network of City of Vantaa, Wellbeing services county of Vantaa and Kerava and eleven Finnish NGO’s organizing welfare services for local residents 2023-2025.

 Kukunori is scaling GFP-model globally with our international and local partners, such as Ashoka.
-In Kenya we are supporting to establish several Cultural Houses 2024 together with international Making More Health program and local NGOs in Kenya.
+In Kenya we have supported establishing several Culture Houses 2024 onwards together with international Making More Health program and local NGOs in Kenya.